foureyes/csci-ua.0479-spring2021-001/assignments/04-rolling-2020.md

 1. import `rollingsales_manhattan.csv` as a `DataFrame`
 	* bring in the csv file by using read_csv from pandas; don't use any keyword arguments initially
-	* use a relative path as if your notebook were opened from the root of the repository if possible (`../data/raw/rollingsales_manhattan.csv`)
-	* compare the resulting `DataFrame` against opening the spreadsheet in LibreOffice, Google Sheets, Excel, Numbers, etc.
+	* compare the resulting `DataFrame` against opening the spreadsheet in Excel, LibreOffice or Google Sheets
 	* you _should_ immediately see an issue with the import
 	* use a keyword argument [from the docs](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) to fix the issue
 	* __in a markdown cell after the import, describe what fix had to be made to make the initial import usable__